-- No long waits to speak with someone at the main office.
+- Generally no long waits to speak with someone at the main office.
 They have busy times, but the most I have waited is about 4 minutes vs 50 minutes with my old insurance.
 Typically someone answers right away.

 - Compared to insurance, you will likely end up paying far LESS out of pocket for any need you have if on the Classic plan. $400 is smaller than most insurance deductibles and certainly smaller than most max copay amounts.
 On the Basic plan your risk is limited to the $1500 PR and the $13,500 cap on the 10% co-share.